Devoo-Consulting/devoo_py/README.md

 # Acknowledgement

-- The author wishes to thank the mathematician Arthur Rubin for his constructive comments and Luis Antonio Fonseca (CEO of DEVOO CONSULTING.) for his support.
+- The author wishes to thank the mathematician Arthur Rubin for his constructive comments.

 # License
 - MIT.